pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 All services used by the pipeline should be treated as mission critical systems.
 After all a failure in one of these systems can stop all your pipelines from executing.
-So reduce the number of services you use in your pipeline and strengthen the services you have to rely on using the standard approaches for service resilience.
+So reduce the number of services you use in your pipeline and improve the resilience the services you have to rely on using the standard approaches.